ChrisPritchard/iced-experiments/README.md

     when evaluating, print result and set left to result.

-is it basically result op number? and if number isnt defined (e.g. result op) then number is set to result.
+is it basically 'result op number'? and if number isnt defined (e.g. result op) then number is set to result.
 And if there isn't a result yet, then the first number defines the result?